malahx/QuickMods/README.md

 For more information, please refer to <http://unlicense.org/>

-#### QuickMods 1 (for KSP 1)
-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.

-#### What is it?
+### What is it?

 QuickMods are very small plugins which add a small feature.

-#### How to install it?

-TODO
+Features:
+* Revert: disable revert when you pass the atmosphere
+* Scroll: scroll the R&D view when click mouse
+* StopWarp: stop warp when vessel change SOI
+* VesselNames: add a new vessel name when you create a new vessel in the VAB

+All the features are disabled by default.
+To enable them, go to Settings -> Mods -> QuickMods -> Choose what you want.

+#### VesselNames

+All the vessel names are located in the folder <your installation path>\Kerbal Space Program 2\BepInEx\plugins\QuickMods\VesselNames

+**ATTENTION: if you update QuickMods you will overwrite any changes made the txt files.**

+By default, vessel names differ by vessel type.
+However, with the CustomVesselNames option, the vessel type is ignored.
+To use this feature, you must enable it AND add a new file named CustomVesselNames.txt in the VesselNames folder.
+This file will not be overwritten when updating QuickMods.

-#### How to update it?
+### How to install/update it?

-TODO
+* Install BepInEx + SpaceWarp
+* Extract the contents of the downloaded zip file into your KSP2 installation folder

-#### How to uninstall it?
+### How to uninstall it?

-TODO
+* Delete the folder <your installation path>\Kerbal Space Program 2\BepInEx\plugins\QuickMods

-#### Thanks!
+### Thanks!

-* to all users who have requested/supported these mods,
 * to Linuxgurugamer for his incredible work,
-* to all the other mod developers who made these games really huge,
+* to all mod developers who made these games really huge,
-* and to Squad & Intercept Games for these awesome games.
+* and to Squad & Intercept Games for creating these awesome games.